Swati020494/ftAssign/README.md

-# Make an observable data.
+# Make an observable data
 * The observer array is left empty as of now, but in future data can be pushed(at each prop or create) to maintain all the states of data.

 # File specifications